Libyan rebels overrun Gaddafi HQ, say he's "finished"

 "It's over!
 Gaddafi is finished!" yelled a fighter over a din of celebratory gunfire across the Bab al-Aziziya compound, Gaddafi's sprawling citadel of power in the Libyan capital.

-Late Tuesday, rebels extended their control of Tripoli to the Abu Salim neighbourhood, a senior insurgent spokesman said, referring to one of Gaddafi's main hubs of support.
+Late Tuesday, rebels extended their control of Tripoli to the Abu Salim neighborhood, a senior insurgent spokesman said, referring to one of Gaddafi's main hubs of support.

 Opinion was divided about Gaddafi's whereabouts.
 Colonel Ahmed Bani told Al-Arabiya TV that rebels believed Gaddafi was probably holed up in one of many hideouts in Tripoli.
 "It will take a long time to find him," he said.